Flesch Reading Ease Score: Complete Guide to Readability

 - Target (plain language): 40-50

-- Note: Many jurisdictions now require plain language
+- Note: Many jurisdictions now require "plain language" versions.
+Progress.

 How to Improve Readability